 - M Ed in Irish-medium and Gaeltacht Education L9; (MIC)

-- Certificate in Engineering L6; (LIT)
+- Certificate in Engineering L6; (TUS)

 - A minimum of two modules from each programmes will be piloted;